 Why do we need your email?
 It's just so we can send you your very own beautiful little chunk.
 You can create an account, but you don't have to.
 We're easy like that.

 If you plan on transcribing regularly, creating an account lets you access your chunks in one place.

-First and most importantly, make sure to check the language that you'll be transcribing in.
-On this page it will say which language the content creator would like the transcription to be in.
+First and most important, make sure to check the language that you'll be transcribing in.
+On this page it will say which language the content creator would like.